 The TakeUntil subscribes and begins mirroring the source Observable.
 It also monitors a second Observable that you provide.
-If this second Observable emits an item or sends a termination notification, the Observable returned by TakeUntil stops mirroring the source Observable and terminates.
+If this second Observable emits an item or sends an error event, the Observable returned by TakeUntil stops mirroring the source Observable and terminates.

 A second version of this operator was released in RxGroovy 1.1.
 It uses a predicate function that evaluates the items emitted by the source Observable, rather than a second Observable, to terminate the resulting Observable sequence.
 In this way, it behaves in a similar way to TakeWhile.